Community rallies behind Upstate nurse practitioner with breast cancer

 SPARTANBURG, S.C.
-(WSPA) – October is Breast Cancer Awareness Month and we’re hearing from an Upstate woman who was recently diagnosed.
+(WSPA) – October is Breast Cancer Awareness Month.
+7 News spoke with an Upstate woman who was recently diagnosed.

-Becky Williams has spent a good portion of her life helping others who battle with their health, but now she’s on the fighting side herself.
+Becky Williams, 39, has spent a good portion of her life helping others who battle with their health, but, now, she’s on the fighting side herself.

 7 News spoke with the nurse practitioner and learned how she’s not only fighting cancer, but fighting to raise awareness, too.